-Residence Life & Housing supports the advancement of the academic mission of the college through the residential program.
-Our philosophy of residential living is grounded in the history of Dickinson College.
-As a residential college, we provide housing options for all four years that students live at Dickinson.
-As an integral part of the out-of-classroom experience, students living in college residences will increase their cognitive, interpersonal and intrapersonal development and complexity.
-Students need space for physical and intellectual activities to fully benefit from this experience.
+Residence Life & Housing supports the advancement of the academic mission of the college through the residential model.
+Our philosophy of residential living is grounded in the history of Dickinson.
+As a residential college, Dickinson has a four-year residency requirement, meaning that all full-time enrolled first-year, sophomore, junior and senior students are required to live in college housing and participate in a college meal plan.

 Your Housing Assignment

-Once you have completed the housing survey, we will assign you a room and a roommate(s) in early August.
+Once you have completed the roommate preferences form, we will assign you a room and a roommate(s) in early August.
 When you receive your roommates' contact information, call them!
 Be sure to talk about what items each of you are bringing so you can make best use of the space in your room.
 We recommend not only focusing on social networking sites to learn about your new roommate.
 Take time to build a relationship outside of Facebook.
 When working with your roommates to determine what to bring, consider our Packing for College list.

 Housing Accommodations for Students with Disabilities